rich-dobbs-13440/astutus/docs/backlog.rst

 Backlog:

-  * Task: First pass at displaying USB device tree with Jinja2 template include.
+  * Task: Style /astutus page.
   * Task: Display USB tree in browser, to enable a better user interface for configuring aliases.
 Command line + editing files to complicated and confusing!
   * Story: As a user, I can configure my own aliases for physical USB devices